ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 10. The inspector should stop publishing the data to a client, if the client appears to be idle/crashed.

 ## Implementation
+Here we discuss two aspects of the implementation: internals (i.e. how to actually get the records from the inspectable pipeline components) and the API (i.e. how to deliver the inspected records to a client while providing a good user experience).

 ### Push based vs. pull based
 Implementations will generally use one of two approaches: pull based and push based.